jgjin/not-quite-an-expert/content/posts/aristotle.md

 ---
 # Introduction
 Recently I read [this article about friendship in the Atlantic](https://www.theatlantic.com/family/archive/2021/04/deep-friendships-aristotle/618529/).
 In it, Arthur Brooks writes:
 > According to [Aristotle in _Nicomachean Ethics_], friendships exist along a kind of ladder.
 At the bottom rung—where emotional bonds are weakest and the happiness benefits are lowest—are friendships based on utility to each other in work or social life. ...
-At the highest level are friendships of virtue, or what Aristotle called “perfect friendship.”
+At the highest level are friendships of virtue, or what Aristotle called "perfect friendship."
 These friendships are pursued for their own sake, and not instrumental to anything else.
 # Aristotle
 Why Aristotle?
 By that I mean, why refer to Aristotle as an authority on friendships?
 Aristotle had a wildly different understanding of relationships.